‘Groundbreaking’ New Cancer Treatment Beats ‘Tennis Ball-Sized Tumors,’ Exciting Doctors

 A groundbreaking new therapy, which helped eradicate cancer completely from a woman who was diagnosed with an advanced stage of breast cancer and told by doctors that she would only be able to live for four months, is exciting doctors like never before.
-While still in an experimental stage, doctors believe that the pioneering development could mark a ‘paradigm shift’ in cancer research and alter the very way that we look at the deadly disease.
+While still in an experimental stage, doctors believe that the pioneering development could mark a “paradigm shift” in cancer research and alter the very way that we look at the deadly disease.

 The success of the pioneering new cancer therapy has been published in Nature Medicine journal.